Riyoko Ikeda

 comic art by Riyoko Ikeda

 During her study of philosophy, the manga artist Riyoko Ikeda began publishing her comics in the magazine Kashihonya.
 In 1967, she made her debut with 'Bara-Yashiki no Shoujo' ('The Girl of the Rose').
-In 1972, she started drawing 'Versailles no Bara' ('The Rose of Versailles'), a manga story set in an historical environment.
+In 1972, she started drawing 'Versailles no Bara' ('The Rose of Versailles'), a manga story set in a historical environment.
 In addition to setting a trend in historical manga, it also was dramatized in 1974 by Japan's highly-regarded theatrical group, Takarazuka.

 Jotei Ecatherina, by Riyoko Ikeda